 Rope Services Direct manufactures polyester endless slings to the highest of manufacturing standards in-house.
-The high-tensile polyester fibre is continuously wound to form the endless sling.
+The polyester fibre is high-tensile and continuously wound to form the endless sling.
 These types of lifting sling are called endless slings because they have no end, they form a continual loop.
 Endless slings are also referred to as soft slings, endless round slings or endless web slings.
-All of our endless lifting slings are produced in accordance with all relevant laws and regulations, including the BSEN1492-2 2000 CE.
+All of our endless lifting slings are produced in accordance with all relevant laws and regulations.
+Including the BSEN1492-2 2000 CE.

 The benefits of using this type of equipment

 There are many benefits to using this type of equipment.
 Endless lifting slings are popular in applications such as vertical, basket hitch and choker.
-The design of endless slings allow for the hook and load contact points to be rotated/moved this practice is essential to extending the working life of the endless sling; as the sling is rotated, the main contact points move and so the forces and stress applied to the sling are shared over the whole sling rather than one or two points being under constant pressure.
+The endless sling design allows for the hook and load contact points to be rotated/moved this practice is essential to extending the working life of the endless sling; as the sling is rotated, the main contact points move and so the forces and stress applied to the sling are shared over the whole sling rather than one or two points being under constant pressure.

 We can also manufacture this equipment in a range of sizes to suit a multitude of operations.
-This is done using our modern and innovative facilities located on site.
+Thanks to our modern and innovative facilities located on site.
 We also thoroughly test and inspect all equipment before we supply it to customers.
-Simply get in touch with us and provide us with your specifications, and we would be more than happy to help!
-You can find our contact details at the bottom of this page.
+Get in touch with your specifications, and we would be more than happy to help!

 More information on the use of polyester for endless slings